heilmela/opa-postgres-plugin/README.md

 ### In Rego Policies

-Once configured, you can use the `postgres.select` function in your Rego policies:
+Once configured, you can use the `postgres.query` function in your Rego policies:

 ```rego
 package example